 If for any reason one doctor is absent, the remaining doctors will see his or her patients.

 Registering at St Mary's Surgery

-To qualify for hospital transport you must live at least three miles from the hospital and have no other means of attending, ie own vehicle, friend or public / voluntary transport.
+To qualify for hospital transport you must live at least three miles from the hospital and have no other means of attending, eg own vehicle, a friend or public / voluntary transport.
 If you suffer severe physical or mental problems, or are attending for treatment which has physical side effects, you may qualify for transport.
-If you think you qualify for transport, this can be arranged for the first visit only by telephoning Ely 663434.

-All subsequent transport arrangements should be made at the hospital when booking your next appointment.
+Transport arrangements should be made at the hospital when booking your appointment.